 Ultimately, the goal of offering tax exemption is to help organizations that do important work for their communities.
 Improving the lives of our former and current service members and their families is very important; hence, your organization deserves to be rewarded with the status.

-Be sure to check out our nonprofit blog for more nonprofit management tips, including state-by-state guides for how to start a nonprofit.
-You might also look into our comprehensive guide to registering a 501(c)(3) nonprofit organization to compare the types of exemption statuses.
+Be sure to check out our nonprofit blog for more nonprofit management tips.
+You might want to look into our comprehensive guide to registering a 501(c)(3) nonprofit organization to compare the types of exemption statuses.
+We also have dedicated articles for starting a nonprofit in different states in the US, including Texas, Minnesota, Oregon, Arizona, Illinois, and more.

 Feel free to check out Donorbox, a powerful recurring donation system, that will help you on your way to becoming a successful nonprofit.